paulkarpenko/us-code-ui/uscode/title-51-national-and-commercial-space-programs/chapter-509-commercial-space-launch-activities.md

 **(c) Preventing Launches and Reentries.—** The Secretary of Transportation shall establish whether all required licenses, authorizations, and permits required for a payload have been obtained.
 If no license, authorization, or permit is required, the Secretary may prevent the launch or reentry if the Secretary decides the launch or reentry would jeopardize the public health and safety, safety of property, or national security or foreign policy interest of the United States.

-**(d) Single License or Permit.—** The Secretary of Transportation shall ensure that only 1 license or permit is required from the Department of Transportation to conduct activities involving crew or space flight participants, including launch and reentry, for which a license or permit is required under this chapter.
+**(d) Single License or Permit.—** The Secretary of Transportation shall ensure that only 1 license or permit is required from the Department of Transportation to conduct activities involving crew, government astronauts, or space flight participants, including launch and reentry, for which a license or permit is required under this chapter.
 The Secretary shall ensure that all Department of Transportation regulations relevant to the licensed or permitted activity are satisfied.

 ### Statutory Notes